APPLICATIONS FOR 2022 ENTRY WILL OPEN ON 1ST NOVEMBER 2021.

 It is important to note that Graphic Communication at TRC is a pathway that belongs to the Art and Design A Level syllabus and, therefore, is creative and art based, not media/ design technology based.

-First Year: Day visit to Yorkshire Sculpture Park (October) and residential trip to Liverpool (June/July)
+First Year: Day visit to Yorkshire Sculpture Park (October).

 Day trips: contribution towards petrol, approx. £1 per trip.